All Episodes

 Certainly not enough to cause any change in what's been said.

-So it's a flat out and out lie.
+So it's a flat out-and-out lie.

 Clearly not a Romney supporter.

-Because it dovetails with what she said.
+Let's spend a little bit more time with it because it dovetails with what she said.

-In an article in June of 2005 in National Review, Romney said, My political philosophy is pro-life.
+Romney said, my political philosophy is pro-life.

 Now, Mr. Robinson says there's a sentence in this story that he wishes he hadn't read.